caiton1/OSS-Doorway/README.md

 ---

 ### Probot setup
-1. Clone or download the repo.
+1. Clone or download this repo.

 2. install dependencies (manually or with docker).
    - Manually: